aces/Loris/modules/api/docs/LorisRESTAPI_v0.0.4-dev.md

 ```

 A GET request to `/candidates/$CandID/$VisitLabel/dicoms` will return a JSON object of
-all the DICOM archives (A.K.A. one DICOM archive per `StudyInstanceUID`) which have been
+all the DICOM archives (that is, one DICOM archive per `StudyInstanceUID`) which have been
 acquired for that visit.
 It will return an object of the form:

 ```js